opnsense/docs/source/intro.rst

 The feature set of OPNsense includes high-end features such as forward caching proxy, traffic shaping, intrusion detection and easy OpenVPN client setup.
-The latest release is based on a recent FreeBSD for long-term support and uses a newly developed MVC-framework based on Phalcon.
-OPNsense’s focus on security brings unique features such as the option to use LibreSSL instead of OpenSSL (selectable in the GUI) and a custom version based on HardenedBSD.
+The latest release is based on a recent HardenedBSD for long-term support and uses a newly developed MVC-framework based on Phalcon.
+OPNsense’s focus on security brings unique features such as the option to use LibreSSL instead of OpenSSL (selectable in the GUI).

 The robust and reliable update mechanism gives OPNsense the ability to provide important security updates in a timely fashion.